PostsDesert/wholemeal/design.md

 - Since we don't have anything at the bottom of the page, the lists should now show their full height.
 - On mobile, the back button should match the style and positioning of the combo page.
 - Instead of shrinking the list width when going from desktop to mobile, the lists should just switch to a single list list.
+- The list header should have a giant black and white emoji of the list emoji in the background. it should stretch slightly off the receipt but you can only see the part still on the receipt.
+Then the labels and stuff with be the opposite color on top of it.
+    - The emoji might be back and white or a nice solid color.
+Try out each first with the solid color option picked from the emoji.
+The target emojis are 🐔, 🍠, 🥦.

 Spinner View
 - Fix the auth window x button not working on the spinner view.